ballerina-platform/module-ballerinax-azure.eventhub/README.md

 This operation will return a ballerina error if the operation failed.

 ### Step 5: Update an event hub
+You need to specify the event hub name as a parameter and EventHubDecsriptionToUpdate record with message retention in days property to update the properties of the event hub.
+Here we are updating the properties associated with the event hub named “mytesthub”.
 ```ballerina
     azure_eventhub:EventHubDescriptionToUpdate eventHubDescriptionToUpdate = {
         MessageRetentionInDays: 5